amenesik/terraform-provider-amenesik/README.md

       ]
     }

+The use of formal import statments is facultative since node types encountered during node type statements will be added automatically to the document as import statements unless the presence of a local node type definitions is detected.

 ## Complete Example
 The following configuration document shows the creation of a complex multi layer load balenced web application scenario with 6 application servers and two database servers and three load balancers.